Trump touches down in Tokyo, speaks to US troops

 “We’ve dealt ISIS blow after blow,” he said.

-According to administration officials, the president’s trip will be the longest trip to Asia by a president since 1991, when President George H.W.
+According to administration officials, the president’s trip will be the longest in Asia by a president since 1991, when President George H.W.
 Bush was in office.

 The president's trip comes amid the first charges in special counsel Robert Mueller's investigation into Russian meddling and potential collusion with Trump campaign associates during the 2016 presidential election.